chaitut715/sakai-perms-doc/README.md

 annc.all.groups

-annc.delete.any
+annc.delete.any = delete any announcement

-annc.delete.own
+annc.delete.own  = delete own announcement

-annc.new
+annc.new = create new announcement

-annc.read
+annc.read = read announcement

 annc.read.drafts

 annc.revise.any